 The Department of Psychology offers a 1 to 4 credit internship course to pair with your internship experience - the course is taught completely online.
 PSY 3896: Internships in Psychology course allows students to earn elective credit toward their psychology major.

-The PSY 3896 course is currently offered in the Fall and Spring semesters.
+The PSY 3896 course is currently offered in the Fall and Spring semesters only.
 The coursework is online and a syllabus is available for review.
 Students seeking a credit-bearing internship in the Summer might consider CLA 3896: Internship Reflection, which is offered by the College of Liberal Arts.
 The CLA 3896 course is not accepted in the Psychology Major or Minor.

 To register for PSY 3896:

 - First, find and secure an Internship position using the List of PSY 3896 Ideas or some of the resources below.

-- Follow the Student Instructions for PSY 3896 Internship Site Agreement (in GoldPASS powered by Handshake)
+- Follow the Student Instructions for PSY 3896 Internship Site Agreement (completed on Handshake)

 - Once approved, receive a Permission # to register for PSY 3896 credits from Instructor, Michael Houlahan